jcorporation/myMPD/docs/additional-topics/multiple-myMPD-instances-on-same-host.md

 export MYMPD_HTTP_PORT=8002
 export MYMPD_SSL_PORT=4432
 export MYMPD_SSL=true
-mympd -w /var/lib/mympd2
+mympd -w /var/lib/mympd2 -a /var/cache/mympd2
 ```

 If the working directory is already present you should edit the files in the config directory.
 The MPD instance can be set with the webgui or with the corresponding files in the state directory.

-If all is running fine, you should copy the startup file for each myMPD instance and add the workdir option.
+If all is running fine, you should copy the startup file for each myMPD instance and add the workdir and cachedir option.